The Beginnings of Sharing a Vision for Generations

 Janine Joslin, President

 Janine was one of the founding board members of SAV in 2003.
 Her background includes an MA in Heritage Preservation, Director of Chieftains Museum, Director of the Kansas Preservation Alliance.
-Currently she runs a snack food company in Kansas City.
+Before retiring in 2018, Janine ran a snack food company in Kansas City.

 Ann is a librarian at Park University, and has been interested in Indian education since she was an undergraduate at Cornell College.
 She worked at the University of Texas at San Antonio and the University of Texas at El Paso.
 Ann joined the Board of Directors in 2006.

 Valerie is a fabric artist currently living in a small Kansas town.
 Valerie has been involved with SAV since 2009, and joined the board in 2012.